 Andon Systems: Definition, Types, and Benefits

 You’ve probably encountered a scenario in which you needed to stop production to solve an issue causing defects.
-And you probably lost more productivity than you would have liked, especially if you didn't find out about it until a few hours later when someone casually mentioned the problem at the water cooler like it was common knowledge.
+And you probably lost more output than you would have liked, especially if you didn't find out about it until a few hours later when someone casually mentioned the problem at the water cooler like it was common knowledge.

 At Veryable, we help companies improve operational efficiency by building flexible labor capacity to meet their daily demand.
 Companies can’t achieve improvements if they can’t keep their line running properly, so we want to highlight andon as a powerful tool to help with this.